DCsunset/snapshotfs/README.md

 Users should make sure the source directory doesn't change when reading the archives in snapshotfs.
 Otherwise, the archives might be corrupted.

-Note that the program will run in the foreground.
+Note that the program will run in the background by default.
-Add `&` to the end to make it run in the background.
+Use flag `--foreground` to run it in the foreground.

 The filesystem should be unmounted by command `fusermount -u <MOUNT_POINT`, even if the program already exits.